 CAPT.
 RICHARD SIMMS (Catfish Guide)

 Capt.
-Richard Simms is "semi-retired," guiding only one day a week (or less).
+Richard Simms is "semi-retired."
 He says, "As long as I can launch a boat, I'll never give it up completely.
 But nowadays my focus is on booking for the other great guides on the Scenic City Fishing Team."
 Born right here in Chattanooga, Capt.
 Simms was a game warden for the Tennessee Wildlife Resources Agency before becoming a photographer and PR guy for TWRA until he decided to return to his Chattanooga roots, leading to a new career as a broadcast journalist and freelance outdoor writer.
 Check out his book, "An Outdoor State of Mind."
 Capt.
 Simms created Scenic City Fishing Charters in 2006 but never had any idea it would grow to become one of the largest guide services in the region.
-Other guides are all independent contractors who work with Scenic City Fishing Charters, Inc. to book and coordinate their guiding schedules.
+Other guides are all independent contractors who work with Scenic City Fishing Charters to book and coordinate their guiding schedules.
 "In 2006 when I began, I never imagined the business growing to what is has become," said Capt.
 Simms.
 "It is a testament to our great guides who always put clients needs and enjoyment first, and the incredible fishery we are so fortunate to have at our back door.
 Scenic City Fishing Charters truly is a labor of love."

 CAPT.
 BEN HAYES (Bass Guide)

 Capt.
-Ben Hayes is taking off until February 2023.
-He one of our traditional bass guides (using artificial lures only).
+Ben Hayes is the original traditional (using artificial lures only) bass guides working in partnership with Scenic City Fishing.
 He caught his first bass when he was six years old.
-Chickamauga has been his home lake for nearly thirty years and he says it has been very exciting to see it grow into one of the finest bass lakes in the country.
+Chickamauga has been his home lake for nearly 40 years and he says it has been very exciting to see it grow into one of the finest bass lakes in the country.
 Capt.
 Hayes has ranked among the Top 10 anglers on the Chattanooga Bass Association Tournament Trail, which has long been known as having the best bass fishermen on Chickamauga Lake.
 There was a day when a 5-pound bass got folks excited on Chickamauga.
 But the Tennessee Wildlife Resources Agency has been stocking Florida-strain largemouth since the year 2000.
 Now anglers don't get too excited until someone breaks the 10-pound barrier.
 Capt.
-Hayes is a full-time guide and loves to help others catch the big bass, guiding all abilities of fishermen... from Mom's and Dad's taking their young children on their first bass fishing trip, to seasoned tournament anglers.
+Hayes is a full-time guide and loves to help others catch big bass, guiding all abilities of fishermen... from Mom's and Dad's taking their young children on their first bass fishing trip, to seasoned tournament anglers.
 Capt.
 Hayes fishes from a 20-foot Triton.
 He can accommodate up to three anglers.

 CAPT.
 CHRIS PETERS (Bass Guide)

 On the days he is not serving his community battling blazes as a full-time firefighter, Capt.
-Chris Peters runs traditional largemouth bass trips (artificial lures only).
+Chris Peters runs traditional largemouth bass trips (artificial lures only), or our seasonal crappie trips.
 He is a full-fledged Captain on the water AND at the firehall.
-Chris grew up on Chickamauga Lake where he cut his teeth as a tournament angler.
+Capt.
+Peters grew up on Chickamauga Lake where he cut his teeth as a tournament angler.
 He has consistently placed high on the Chattanooga Bass Association Tournament Trail and placed second among the top pros across the country in a BASS Eastern Open on Chickamauga.
+He devotes several days a year fishing on various bass tournament circuits.
 He fishes out of a 20-foot Phoenix.
 He can accommodate up to 3 anglers.
-Chris and Capt.
+Capt.
+Peters and Capt.
 Hayes are good friends and routinely sharing information to stay on top of the latest best bite.
-On the days he isn't firefighting Chris is ready and willing to hit the water with you for largemouth bass, and occasionally smallmouth bass below the dam!
+Capt.
+Peters is ready and willing to hit the water with you any day he's not protecting lives and property.